Bruins vs Maple Leafs Game 1: Preview; Betting Odds And Picks

 Bost0n Bruins Notes

+-Jake DeBrusk leads the Bruins in goals (2) and points with three after one game.
+Captain Brad Marchand and defenseman Charlie McAvoy lead the team in assists with two helpers each.

--Boston Bruins head coach Jim Montgomery is still playing coy with who is starter will be for Game 1 and today said:
+-Boston Bruins head coach Jim Montgomery is still playing coy with who his starter will be for Game 2 and today said:

+“Do you guys play Wordle?
+The starting goalie tonight has two vowels in his first and last name.”

+The hunch here is that Montgomery will stick to the rotation and go with Linus Ullmark.

--Rookie center Matthew Poitras (shoulder) is out for the season; defenseman Derek Forbort (upper and lower body) playing again with the Providence Bruins and is a possibility for this series, and winger Justin Brazeau (upper body) is week-to-week.
+-Defenseman Derek Forbort (upper and lower body) was recalled and is a possibility for this series, and winger Justin Brazeau (upper body) is week-to-week.
+Rookie center Matthew Poitras (shoulder) is out for the season.
 Veteran winger Milan Lucic is on indefinite leave for the remainder of the season.

 Boston Bruins Lineup